mustafaakgul/diablo4-side-quest-checker/README.md

 Acts of Atonement
 An Unlawful Order
 An Errant Flock
-A wolf's Honor  D
+A Wolf's Honor
 A Moment of Peace
-A Voice from the Past D
+A Voice from the Past
 Butcher of the North
 Desiccation
 Deadly Trade D
-Endless Fortune* D
+Endless Fortune*
-Final Straw D
+Final Straw
-Guardian of the Pit D
+Guardian of the Pit
 Head of the Snake
 In Desperate Times
-Izel of the Vizjerei D
+Izel of the Vizjerei
 Justice Delayed
 Late Shipment
 Mirage
 More Value Than Gold
-On the Hunt D
+On the Hunt
 Payment Past Due
 Pinch of Poison D
 Ravenous Nec.*